keenanromain/AWS-SAA-C02-Study-Guide/README.md

   - Latency-based Routing
   - Failover Routing
   - Geolocation Routing
-  - Geo-proximity Routing (traffic flow only)
+  - Geo-proximity Routing
   - Multivalue Answer Routing
 - **Simple Routing** is used when you just need a single record in your DNS with either one or more IP addresses behind the record in case you want to balance load.
 If you specify multiple values in a Simple Routing policy, Route53 returns a random IP from the options available.
 - **Weighted Routing** is used when you want to split your traffic based on assigned weights.
 For example, if you want 80% of your traffic to go to one AZ and the rest to go to another, use Weighted Routing.
 This policy is very useful for testing feature changes and due to the traffic splitting characteristics, it can double as a means to perform blue-green deployments.
 When creating Weighted Routing, you need to specify a new record for each IP address.
 You cannot group the various IPs under one record like with Simple Routing.
 - **Latency-based Routing**, as the name implies, is based on setting up routing based on what would be the lowest latency for a given user.
 To use latency-based routing, you must create a latency resource record set in the same region as the corresponding EC2 or ELB resource receiving the traffic.
 When Route53 receives a query for your site, it selects the record set that gives the user the quickest speed.
 When creating Latency-based Routing, you need to specify a new record for each IP.
 - **Failover Routing** is used when you want to configure an active-passive failover set up.
 Route53 will monitor the health of your primary so that it can failover when needed.
 You can also manually set up health checks to monitor all endpoints if you want more detailed rules.
 - **Geolocation Routing** lets you choose where traffic will be sent based on the geographic location of your users.
 - **Geo-proximity Routing** lets you choose where traffic will be sent based on the geographic location of your users *and* your resources.
 You can choose to route more or less traffic based on a specified weight which is referred to as a bias.
 This bias either expands or shrinks the availability of a geographic region which makes it easy to shift traffic from resources in one location to resources in another.
 To use this routing method, you must enable Route53 traffic flow.
+If you want to control global traffic, use Geo-proximity routing.
+If you want traffic to stay in a local region, use Geolocation routing.
 - **Multivalue Routing** is pretty much the same as Simple Routing, but Multivalue Routing allows you to put health checks on each record set.
 This then ensures that only a healthy IP will be randomly returned rather than any IP.